Ed (software): Example

 Once the empty line is inserted in line 2, the line which reads "This is line number two." is now actually the third line.
 This error is corrected with sed, a substitution command.
 The 3 will apply it to the correct line; following the command is the text to be replaced, and then the replacement.
 Listing all lines with ,l the line is shown now to be correct.

-w text writes the buffer to the file "text" making ed respond with 65, the number of characters written to the file. q will end an ed session.
+w text.txt writes the buffer to the file text.txt making ed respond with 65, the number of characters written to the file. q will end an ed session.

 Cultural references

-The GNU project has numerous jokes around ed hosted on its website.
+The GNU Project has numerous jokes around ed hosted on its website.
 In addition, the glibc documentation notes an error code called ED with its description (errorstr) merely a single question mark, noting "the experienced user will know what is wrong."